DEFRA/ffc-demo-payment-service-core/README.md

 Additional Docker Compose files are provided for scenarios such as linking to other running services and aiding local development.

+An override, `docker-compose.override.yaml` is provided which includes port mapping to `3007` and an ActiveMQ Artermis message queue for development.

 ### docker-compose.development.yaml
 This is an override file to `docker-compose.yaml` and will watch for changes to application and test files.
 It will also create an instance of a postgreSQL database.

-`docker-compose -f docker-compose.yaml -f docker-compose.development.yaml up`

-### docker-compose.external.yaml
-This is an override file to `docker-compose.development.yaml` and will also create an instance of Active MQ Artemis.

-`docker-compose -f docker-compose.yaml -f docker-compose.development.yaml -f docker-compose.external.yaml up`
+`docker-compose -f docker-compose.yaml -f docker-compose.override.yaml -f docker-compose.development.yaml up`

 ### docker-compose.link.yaml
 This will link to other FFC Demo services running locally.